 Please remember to provide precise information on your previous and current funding for the proposed research.

 Applicants may submit their applications in Finnish, Swedish and English.

-Short-listed candidates will be invited to an interview organised on Tuesday 9 November.
+Short-listed candidates will be invited to an interview organised in November 2022.

 In the autumn 2021 call, a salaried position was granted to the following doctoral researchers: